gregorio-project/hyphen-la/patterns/generation/README.md

 - `3` – verb of the third conjugation
 - `3M` – verb of the mixed third conjugation
 - `4` – verb of the fourth conjugation
+- `VP` – verb with perfect forms only
 - `VI` – irregular verb

 Examples: